adaptyteam/adapty-docs/versioned_docs/version-3.0/quickstart.md

 :::

 :::danger
-Make sure to [send paywall views](displaying-products#paywall-analytics) to Adapty using **.logShowPaywall()** method.
+If you are using paywalls that were not built with [Adapty Paywall Builder](adapty-paywall-builder), make sure to [send paywall views](present-remote-config-paywalls#track-paywall-view-events) to Adapty using **.logShowPaywall()** method.
 Otherwise, paywall views will not be accounted for in the metrics and conversions will be irrelevant.
 :::

 If you have any questions about integrating Adapty SDK, feel free to contact us using [the website](https://adapty.io) (we use Intercom in the bottom right corner) or just email us at [support@adapty.io](mailto:support@adapty.io).